Cooking Is Meditation – Not a Myth Anymore

-Much like meditation, says food writer Ellen Kanner, author of Feeding the Hungry Ghost, “Preparing a meal is unlike anything else I do in the course of a day, it’s a nourishing, centring act that gets me to slow down and focus.”
+Much like meditation, says food writer Ellen Kanner, author of Feeding the Hungry Ghost, “Preparing a meal is unlike anything else I do in the course of a day, it’s a nourishing, centering act that gets me to slow down and focus.”

 Indian film star and fitness guru Shilpa Shetty can’t agree more as she says, “I find cooking very therapeutic.
 As a creative person, I relish cooking because it’s such a creative process.
 You can cook anything out of anything.”

 Some of the best cooks needn’t follow a recipe or a cookbook as they know instinctively by the mere touch, feel and aroma if the salt is right or the bread is baked.